colford/nbgw-plant-illumina-pipeline/README.md

 # NBGW Plant Illumina Pipeline

-This is a pipeline for processing of plant DNA data from an illumina run as employed by the National Botanic Garden of Wales.
+This is a pipeline for processing of plant DNA data from an Illumina run as employed by the National Botanic Garden of Wales.
 It is based upon Dan Smith's (Aberystwyth University) original plant pipeline.

 # Overview
-The plant illumina pipeline is a Python script that aids in processing illumina sequences.
-It has been successfully used to process DNA barcode rbcL sequences that have been sequenced using an illumina machine.
-The script is currently specialised to run on a SLURM base HPC, specifically the Wales HPC as the SLURM resources and queue names are hardcoded at the moment.
+The plant illumina pipeline is a Python script that aids in processing Illumina sequences.
+It has been successfully used to process DNA barcode *rbcL* and ITS2 sequences that have been sequenced using an Illumina machine.
+The script is currently specialised to run on a SLURM base HPC, specifically the Wales HPC as the SLURM resources and queue names are hardcoded.

 The pipeline has the following flow:

- 1. Copy *.fastq.gz files in to a directory.
+ 1. Copy \*.fastq.gz files in to a directory.
  2. Run bin/plant-pipeline.py
  3. Set work directory
+ 4. Set project quality score
- 4. Run adaptor check to look for contanimation
+ 5. Run adaptor check to look for contamination
- 5. Run fastq validator to valid fastq files
+ 6. Run fastq validator to valid fastq files
- 6. Run fastqc to get a measure of quality
+ 7. Run fastqc to get a measure of quality
- 7. Run trim and pair to get good quality paired reads
+ 8. Run trim and pair to get good quality paired reads
- 8. Run merge on trim and pair output
+ 9. Run merge on trim and pair output
- 9. Run length selection on merged output
- 10. Conver and collapse to merged fastq to fasta format
- 11. Run BLAST on fasta output against a given BLAST database
+10. (a) Demultiplex the merged output by primer, length select, convert to fasta and dereplicate the sequences within each sample
+11. (b) Concatenate all fasta files and cluster sequences and remove singletons.
+12. (c) BLAST the sequences and summarise results

+The final output creates an excel file which can be used to manually check the identifications.
+When the IDs are confirmed, the results are summarised using *create_summary_matrix.py* to output a matrix of samples versus taxa.

 # Dependencies
 The script expects the following to be avaliable on the HPC.